The cancel culture is ravaging through the West.

 SJWs & The Emotional Harm of the Guilt-Culture

-The extremists of the guilt-movement wants you guilty for everything that is wrong in the world.
+The extremists of the guilt-movement want you guilty for everything that is wrong in the world.

 The funny thing?

-For many of the items you should feel guilty for, you bare no direct responsibility.
+For many of the items you should feel guilty for, you bear no direct responsibility.

-And, most importantly, you bare no control over.
+And, most importantly, you bear no control over.